|

 C-4 Fire Stairs and Exits

-To provide an appropriate environment for the administrative FUNCTION not just offices dedicated to specific work tasks.
+| | | The function and Mission of Zone C is: To provide an appropriate environment for the administrative FUNCTION not just offices dedicated to specific work tasks.
 The function and the tasks that traditionally make it up the function is done need to be separated conceptually; the habit of how work used to be done, or is done now, cannot determine the space.
 The layout must reflect and support the workflow of the organization.
 As this changes, as it will, it is necessary that the layout changes with it.

-Administration has to function without distraction; this requirement, however, too often leads to an unfortunate isolation.
+| | This flexibility will be accomplished by removing some of the original classroom walls (creating larger footprints), building some fixed spaces and supplementing these with a flexible, moveable system. | | Administration has to function without distraction; this requirement, however, too often leads to an unfortunate isolation.
 The main traffic area between the West Parking (Zone F) and the Learning Areas (Zone A), goes directly through the Administrative area (Zone C).
-By selective removal of walls and creation of adjacent “public” spaces (Zone B Atrium and Zone D Entry, Book Store and Sitting Area), a optimal mix of privacy and involvement will be promoted.
+By selective removal of walls and creation of adjacent “public” spaces (Zone B Atrium and Zone D Entry, Book Store and Sitting Area), a optimal mix of privacy and involvement will be promoted. | | Zone D Community and Re-Creation Facilities The scope of Zone D includes:

-D-1 West Entry - ADA
+| | | D-1 West Entry - ADAD-2 Student Union

 D-3 Multimedia and Live Performance Hall